FuncReq/PartialOrderTool/README.md

 PO_TOOL-SetupFiles.rar consists of the files required for installation of the tool.

-In order to use the tool read the "UserManual_PartialoRderTool.pdf" and follow the steps diligently.
+In order to use the tool read the "UserManual_PartialOrderTool.pdf" and follow the steps diligently.